 Fondue party ideas can save you time when it comes to food prep, shopping for ingredients and clean-up.
 I also think they’re the perfect idea for last-minute dinners and cash-strapped friends.

-Before we jump into planning what you need for a Partycurrent fondue party, you first need to decide whether to throw a cheese, meat or chocolate fondue.
+Before we jump into planning what you need for a fondue party, you first need to decide whether to throw a cheese, meat or chocolate fondue.

 Deciding your fondue type

 There are many different types of fondue dinner, each requiring its own fondue set.